 About & Contact

-Paul Wartman (he/him) is a settler with fragmented European roots who works as a creative community facilitator and farmer in Centrelea Nova Scotia / Likalie'katik Mi’kma’ki.
-Paul has worked with organizations and communities in creative self-expression, social justice, and agriculture for 14 years.
-His services have facilitated food banks, schools, unions, community groups, farms, and many more to create action that is people-based, cooperative, and restorative.
+Paul Wartman (he/him) is a settler with transplanted European roots who works as a creative community facilitator and farmer in Centrelea Nova Scotia / Likalie'katik Mi’kma’ki.
+Paul works with organizations and communities in creative self-expression, cultural belonging, and food sovereignty.
+His services have facilitated social movements, organizations, schools, unions, community groups, farms, and many more to create action that is people-based, cooperative, and restorative.

 Get in Touch!